pfsense/docs/source/packages/fixing-a-broken-pkg-database.rst

 `` /etc/rc.php_ini_setup``

-If any additional packages were installed, reinstall them manually using the GUI if possible, or using “pkg install -f” as above.
+If any additional packages were installed, reinstall them manually using the GUI if possible, or using "pkg install -f" as above.